-- Iona College undergraduate students and graduate students in Arts & Sciences will begin the fall semester on August 10, 2020, and end the semester on November 23.
-Final exams will run from Monday, November 16 through Monday, November 23.
+- Iona College undergraduate students and graduate students in Arts & Sciences will begin the spring semester on February 1, 2021, and end the semester on May 24.
+Final exams will run from Monday, May 17 through Monday, Monday 24.

 - Resident students will be allowed to leave during the semester.
-However, Iona canceled fall break and will end the semester before Thanksgiving in part so that the College could limit the volume of students traveling back and forth to different parts of the country.
+However, Iona canceled spring break so that the College could limit the volume of students traveling back and forth to different parts of the country.
 We know limiting exposure helps to prevent potential spread.
 We are asking everyone to practice good hygiene and take steps to limit the risks for their own health as well as that of their fellow members of the Iona community.
-If a student travels to a state considered a “hot spot,” the student will be responsible for procuring space off campus to quarantine for 14 days before returning to campus.
+If a student travels to a state considered a “hot spot,” the student will be responsible for procuring space off campus to quarantine for 10 days before returning to campus.